varun-sharma09/task_management/README.md

 ## Installation
 1. Clone the Repository
+    ```bash
     git clone <repository-url>
     cd <project-directory>
+    ```

 2. Install Dependencies

     Install the project dependencies using npm:
+      ```bash
       npm install
+      ```
 3. Configure Environment Variables

     Create a .env file in the root directory of the project and add the following configuration:
+    ```bash
     PORT=5000

     MONGO_URI=mongodb://localhost:27017/your-database-name

     JWT_SECRET=your-secret-key
+    ```

     Replace your-database-name with the name of your MongoDB database and your-secret-key with a secret key for JWT.

 4. Start the MongoDB Server

     Ensure your MongoDB server is running.
 If you are using a local MongoDB instance, you can start it with:
+    ```bash
     mongod
+    ```

 5. Run the API Server

     Start the API server with:
+    ```bash
     npm run dev
+    ```
     The server should now be running on http://localhost:5000 (or any other port specified in the .env file).

 ## API Endpoints
 You can test the following endpoints using Postman: